|

 Award-winning in home care is offered by Comfort Keepers to elders in need of help with daily tasks and extra care.
 Our committed and well educated caregivers can assist your loved one in staying in their home for as long as is secure—a dream for many seniors.

-The American Podiatric Association estimates that the average person will have walked 75,000 miles by the time he or she is 50 years of age.
+The American Podiatric Association estimates that the average person will have walked 75,000 miles by the time they reach 50 years of age.

 While all of these changes are certainly common, seniors should not assume that foot pain is to be simply tolerated.
 Seniors can take steps to care for their feet, reduce their risk of the aforementioned problems, and maintain their independence.
 With these tips, seniors can embrace Thoreau’s words and enjoy all that the day has to offer.